juanfonsecasolis-automation/javascript-playwright-Bondar-course/Discussion.md

 ## State of the art
 According to Zhan, maintainability is the key aspect when determining if an end-to-end automation framework is suitable for testing.
 Below is the criteria he provides for knowing if a combination of programming language, test tool, and test framework is a good choice [2]:

-* i. **Scripting (interpreted) language.** Scripting languages provide a high-level API to achieve the same functionality than other languages but by writing fewer lines of code [3, 9].
-Fewer lines of code facilitate maintainability and readability.
-Besides, test automation is enterprise software, which means that it doesn't have to be implemented in the same language as the main application [2, 8].
+* i. **Scripting (interpreted) language.** Scripting languages provide a high-level syntax that lets to achieve more functionality with fewer lines of code (fewer lines of code facilitates maintainability and readability) [3, 9].
+Besides, test automation is enterprise software, which means that it doesn't have to be implemented in the same language as the main application, making scripting languages an option [2, 8].
-* ii. **Easy-to-understand syntax.** This is not necessarily a consequence of the previous point.
-Some scripting languages make excessive and unnecessary use of code nesting, parentheses (brackets, rounded, square), lambda expressions, and synchronization keywords, which makes readability difficult.
-Automation should be easy to write also by non-programming team members (for instance, starter manual testers) to help them ramp-up and alleviate the workload during high peaks [2].
+* ii. **Easy-to-understand syntax.** Some scripting languages make excessive and unnecessary use of code nesting, parentheses (brackets, rounded, square), lambda expressions, and synchronization keywords, which makes readability difficult.
+Automation should be easy to write also by team members with no coding skills to make the team more productive [2].
-* iii. **Object-oriented programming language (OOPL).** OOPL is required to implement the Page Object Model (POM), a design pattern that facilitates test maintainability by separating tests from pages.
-The layer that interacts with the system under test.
-For instance: web-page, mobile devices, and desktop [2].
+* iii. **Object-oriented programming language (OOPL).** OOPL is required to implement the Page Object Model (POM), a design pattern that separates tests from the page iteraction logic, facilitating the automation maintainability [2].
-* iv. **Language is officially supported by the test tool.** Languages that are not supported by the company behind the test tool (for instance, Selenium WebDriver or Playwright) require hacks to work properly [2].
+* iv. **Language is officially supported by the test tool.** Languages that are not officially supported by the framework will require hacks to work properly [2].

 According to Zhan, Javascript (JS) satisfies conditions i and iv, but not ii and iii, and Python and Ruby are better choices; besides, TypeScript (TS), is a super set of Javascript and violates i (TS is compiled) and iii (TS still doesn't fully implement OOPL) [4, 5, 6, 7].

 ## Method
-We created a minimal working example using JS/TS/Playwright and Artem Bondar's Udemy's course: "Playwright: Web Automation Testing From Zero to Hero" [1].
-Then we compared Zhan's points to see if they are still valid on practice.
+We created a minimal working example using JS/TS/Playwright and Artem Bondar's course (highest rated Playwright course on Udemy as of August 2025), then we compared Zhan's points to see if JS/TS/Playwright is still a good combination [1].

 ## Findings